 Since the founding of Ollie's in 1982, we have grown organically by backfilling existing markets and leveraging our brand awareness, marketing and infrastructure to expand into new markets in contiguous states.
-We have expanded to 388 stores located in 25 states as of January 30, 2021.
+We have expanded to 431 stores located in 29 states as of January 29, 2022.

-During 2020, our stores were supported by three distribution centers, one each in York, PA, Commerce, GA, and Lancaster, TX.
-We believe our distribution capabilities can support a range of 500 to 600 stores over the next several years.
+Our stores are supported by three distribution centers, one each in York, PA, Commerce, GA, and Lancaster, TX.
+We believe our current distribution capabilities can support a range of 500 to 600 stores over the next several years.

 We have invested in our associates, infrastructure, distribution network and information systems to allow us to continue to rapidly grow our store footprint, including: